Learning about emotions: why it’s good for children

-- Talk with your child about a time you felt that emotion and when she might feel it too – for example, ‘I get excited when it’s my birthday.
+- Talk with your child about a time you felt that emotion and when they might feel it too.
+For example, ‘I get excited when it’s my birthday.
 When do you get excited?’

 - Show your child the emotion with your face and body.
 For example, show your child an excited face, clap your hands, jump up and down, and so on.

-- Ask your child to show you the same emotion with his face and body.
+- Ask your child to show you the same emotion with their face and body.

-- You can take turns showing and guessing different emotions and talking about times when you felt those emotions.
+- You can take turns showing and guessing different emotions and talking about times when you feel these emotions.

 Other ideas for learning about emotions

 Try drawing emotion faces for each other to guess.